-To be able to submit work to the Inspire 2020 Exhibition, schools MUST have participated on the Inspire 2020 CPD Training delivered by the Fitzwilliam Museum Education Team and AccessArt, on the 27th March and 1st May.
-To book your place call 01223 332904 or email [email protected].
+To be able to submit work to the Inspire 2020 Exhibition, schools MUST have participated on the Inspire 2020 CPD Training delivered by the Fitzwilliam Museum Education Team and AccessArt in the spring of 2019.

 Inspire 2020 will celebrate the creative journeys and processes of both children and their teachers, and during the course of the Inspire 2020 Project, ongoing throughout 2019, will support schools in developing their creative approaches.

 Modelled on the National Gallery, London’s, Take One Picture, we will take a deeper look at one painting in the Fitzwilliam Museum Collection, and from there make our own journeys and discovers.

 Our picture is:

 The Story of Cupid and Psyche by Jacopo del Sellaio, an Italian painter working with Sandro Botticelli in Florence, Italy in the 1400s.

 Also, the collection of resources below will evolve over the duration of the Inspire 2020 Programme, and will be made up of a combination of existing AccessArt posts and new content created in collaboration with the Fitzwilliam Museum and participating teachers, as the project develops.